Rushing River Provincial Park

 Looking up from the Rushing River Waterfalls

-For the camper, Rushing River has close to 300 campsites approximately 80 of which have electrical service.
-There are modern, well-maintained, barrier-free shower and washroom facilities located right on site.
-This is the ideal family camping destination with its picnic areas, play area, boat launch, and equipment rental service.
+For the camper, Rushing River has well over 200 campsites, over 80 of which have electrical service.
+There are modern, well-maintained, barrier-free shower and washroom facilities located on site.
+This is the ideal family camping destination, with its picnic areas, play area, boat launch, and equipment rental service.
 Rent a paddle boat or a canoe and enjoy the beauty of the lake and the Canadian wilderness.

 Rushing River Park Playground